 HAMLET also reduces the necessary dosage of antibiotics by a factor of eight when treating S. pneumoniae and S. aureus.
 As a naturally occurring agent, HAMLET “… is not associated with the types of toxic side effect that we so frequently see with the high-powered antibiotics needed to kill drug-resistant organisms,” Marks said in a press release.

 Asked whether HAMLET is actually sourced from mother’s milk, Hakansson explained that it is synthesized from the same milk sugar found in cow’s milk, and a lipid found in human breast milk and also in certain plants.

 When a strong bacteria cell survives antibiotic treatment, it replicates itself, resulting in more resistant later generations.
 The number of drug-resistance strains is growing, despite nationwide efforts to contain the problem.
-The number of superbugs has quadrupled since 2003, according to recent data published by the Centers for Disease Control and Prevention (CDC).
+The number of superbugs has quadrupled since 2003, according to recent data published by the

 Grouped as a class known as CRE (carbapenem-resistant Enterobacteriaceae), these drug-resistant bacteria kill up to 50 percent of the people they infect.
 Anti-microbial drugs that once cured these infections simply no longer work.

 The elderly are especially susceptible to drug-resistant infections, with 18 percent of long-term care facilities reporting CRE cases in the first half of 2012.
-About 4 percent of U.S. hospitals reported cases during the same period, according to the CDC.
+About 4 percent of U.S. hospitals reported cases during the same period,

 The University of Buffalo and HAMLET researchers are working together to bring this promising therapy to market, which they hope to accomplish within a couple of years.